-In the following, we first recall the theoretical foundations of baryogenesis in Section~\ref{sec:foundations}: Sakharov's conditions, sphaleron processes and some elements of thermodynamics in an expanding universe.
-We then move on to electroweak baryogenesis in Section~\ref{sec:electroweak}.
+In the following, we first recall the theoretical foundations of baryogenesis in Sec. \ref{sec:foundations}: Sakharov's conditions, sphaleron processes, and some elements of thermodynamics in an expanding Universe.
+We then move on to electroweak baryogenesis in Sec. \ref{sec:electroweak}.
 We first review the electroweak phase transition and the charge transport mechanism, and we illustrate the current status of the field with a number of representative examples, corresponding to weakly coupled as well as strongly coupled models of electroweak symmetry breaking.
 Section~\ref{sec:leptogenesis} deals with leptogenesis.
-After recalling basics of lepton-number violation and kinetic equations, we consider thermal leptogenesis at different energy scales and also leptogenesis from sterile-neutrino oscillations.
+After recalling the basics of lepton-number violation and kinetic equations, we consider thermal leptogenesis at different energy scales and also leptogenesis from sterile-neutrino oscillations.
 We then describe interesting recent progress towards a complete description of the nonequilibrium process of leptogenesis on the basis of thermal field theory.
-Finally, we discuss an example where by correlating inflation, leptogenesis and dark matter one arrives at a prediction for primordial gravitational waves emitted from a cosmic string network.
-After a brief discussion of other models of baryogenesis in Section~\ref{sec:others}, we present summary and outlook in Section~\ref{sec:summary}.
-Different aspects of the theoretical work on baryogenesis over 50~years have previously been described in a number of comprehensive reviews, see, for example \cite{Buchmuller:2005eh,Dine:2003ax,Kolb:1990vq,Rubakov:1996vz}.
+Finally, we discuss an example in which by correlating inflation, leptogenesis, and dark matter one arrives at a prediction for primordial gravitational waves emitted from a cosmic-string network.
+After a discussion of other models of baryogenesis in Sec. \ref{sec:others}, we present a summary and outlook in Sec. \ref{sec:summary}.
+Different aspects of the theoretical work on baryogenesis over 50~years have previously been described in a number of comprehensive reviews; see \citet{Kolb:1990vq}, \citet*{Rubakov:1996vz}, \citet{Dine:2003ax}, and \citet*{Buchmuller:2005eh}.